nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all guests: `list`

-This command displays a list of all guests in GuestBook.
+This command displays a list of all guests in GuestBook, providing you a quick and efficient way to view all your guests.

 <div markdown="block" class="alert alert-success">